 Warp CLI

 The Warp CLI gives you access to certain features of Warp directly from your terminal.
-In particular, it allows you to .
+In particular, it allows you to work with the credentials you've stored in Warp Vault from the command line.

-Before you can use Warp CLI, you must have the installed on your machine.
+Before you can use Warp CLI, you must have the GitHub CLI installed on your machine.

 Install the GitHub CLI